-- Since this list includes Brewer Decker, it’s today’s Delaware Township, Pike, PA, was previously Northampton County “lower community” below Port Jervis, NY.
+- Since this list includes Brewer Decker, it’s today’s Delaware Township, Pike, PA, was previously the Northampton County “lower community” just below Port Jervis, NY.

 - Brewer Decker – some of his family killed.
 John Worley and family killed.
 All these killed: Peter Van Gordey (Van Gorden), Widow Contracht (Cortright, Kortrecht, Courtright) killed, Peter Van Aken, John Van Camp (Van Campen), Garrat Brink (“barracks” burnt – Brink’s Fort), Henry Conracht (Cortright, etc), Jacobus Van Gordey (Van Gorden), Stoffel Denmark (possibly Van Denmark), Roger Allison.

 - Note: Brewer Decker’s daughter, Magdelena and her husband, Lawrence/Lowrenz Decker, baptize children in Morristown, Morris, NJ from 1756 to 1761.
 Some of the other families may have moved there for safety.